core-wg/core-responses/draft-bormann-core-responses.md

 In CoAP as defined by RFC 7252, responses are always unicast back to a client that posed a request.
 The present memo describes two forms of responses that go beyond that model.

-These descriptions are not intended as advocacy for adopting these approaches immediately, they are provided to point out potential avenues for development that would have to be carefully evaluated.
+The design spaces for the new CoAP Options proposed to represent these responses are now sufficiently understood that they can be developed to standards-track specifications, either in this document or by transferring the specification for an Option to a document that that Option closely works with.

 --- middle